Resham teaches us how to develop our heart intelligence. But what exactly is it?

 At the Institute of HeartMath (IHM), scientists have found that the heart is capable of giving us messages and helping us far more than anyone ever suspected.
 ‘Heart intelligence’ can have a measurable impact on decision-making, health, productivity at work, children’s learning ability, bonding with your family, and the overall quality of our lives.
 Studies in the field of neurocardiology are beginning to explain the intimate connection between the heart and the brain and the critical role the organ plays to our sense of self, emotions and intuition.
 It sends us emotional and intuitive signals to help govern our lives instead of just simply pumping blood, which directs and aligns many systems in the body so that they can function in harmony with one another.
 The heart is an information processing centre that can learn, remember, and act independently of the cranial brain, and actually connect and send signals to key brain areas such as the amygdala, thalamus, and hypothalamus, which regulate our perceptions and emotions.
 And although it is in constant communication with the brain, we now know that the heart makes many of its own decisions – meaning the heart is not weak or overly sentimental: it is intelligent and powerful.

 However, the second ‘brain’ in our chest is not a new concept; Greek philosopher Aristotle already knew.
 He theorised that the heart’s location allowed it to communicate with, and control other organs and, therefore, was most suited to being the seat of the soul.
 Surprisingly, after thousands of years, Aristotle may not have been completely wrong in his belief that the heart is an organ of intelligence as many of his peers, such as Plato, argued against Aristotle´s beliefs and dismissed them.
 While it most certainly is true that the brain is the major relay centre for cognitive function, it seems that the heart is not just a muscle pump, as many believe it to be.
 Students of the philosopher believed and taught cardiocentric model, which stated the heart was the true centre of human intelligence and not the brain.
+This is why the Adelaide cardiology center provides extra care and the best services.

 Dr. Andrew Armour, a Canadian neurocardiologist, discovered some fascinating facts about the heart’s nervous system.
 For example, while the heart can be influenced by messages sent from the brain, it doesn’t necessarily obey it all the time.
 Furthermore, the heart’s ‘mini-brain’ can send its own signals to the brain and exercise its influence on it.
 To give one illustration: oxytocin, which is typically referred to as the “love hormone”, has been shown to be released not only from the brain, but also from the heart.
 Oxytocin is not only important for love and bonding, especially for pregnant and lactating mothers, but it also has roles in social behaviour, wound healing, learning, memory, and empathy.
 In short, it’s one hormone that affects a very wide variety of important functions.